Petition Integrity Analysis

 Conclusion — Organic Ceiling Confirmation

 The documented organic growth ceiling for hyper-local petitions in small rural areas — approximately 50 signatures per day at peak under ideal conditions — is a conservative, high-end benchmark deliberately generous to the referenced campaign.
 Observed early rates of approximately 26–27 signatures per hour (~636/day) substantially exceed this threshold and are mechanically inconsistent with genuine organic mobilization in the absence of bots, scripts, coordinated inauthentic activity, or significant undisclosed external amplification.
+Even the average rate across the full 12.8-day dataset (~16 sigs/hr, ~380/day) exceeds the organic ceiling by 7.4× — demonstrating that no complete phase of the campaign, not just the early burst, falls within organic expectations.

 Specific Data Anomalies